m-pektas/IdentitySimilarity/README.md

 # Identity Similarity

-This repository can helps researchers that want to use face recognition in their researches.
-You can easly implement powerfull face recognition in your project.
-I motivated for this repository from
+This repository can help researchers who want to use face recognition in their research You can easily implement powerful face recognition models in your project.
+I motivated by
-[LPIPS](https://github.com/richzhang/PerceptualSimilarity).
+[LPIPS](https://github.com/richzhang/PerceptualSimilarity) for this repository.
 The models are borrowed from [Insigtface](https://github.com/deepinsight/insightface/tree/master/recognition/arcface_torch).

 **Warning :** Please, be careful when chosing your criterion.
 Lower is more similar in MSE while higher is more similar in CosineSimilarity.

 <img src="docs/similarity_distance_figure.png" >

+## Supported Metrics
+- MSE
+- L1
+- Cosine

+## Supported Models
+- ms1mv3_arcface_r50
+- glint360k_cosface_r100

 ## Usage